 Is your yard fenced?

-Though not all rescue groups ask this, it’s an important question for you to ask yourself.
+Though not all adoption groups ask this, it’s an important question for you to ask yourself.
 Without a securely fenced yard, you must take your dog out at least four times a day to relieve him/herself, plus exercise walks.
 At the same time, even with a fenced yard, the dog will need exercise and attention from you every day (plus yard clean up).

 Do you understand that greyhounds must always be on lead?

-Except when in fully secure, fenced areas?
+Except when in fully secure, fenced areas.
 Greyhounds have two important traits that make them greyhounds: the urge to chase and speed.
 It’s a part of their being and it leaves no room for self preservation.
 In 30 seconds a greyhound can be running close to 40 M.P.H., across streets, over fences, through woods.
 He might get hit by a car, get lost, or break a leg in a gopher hole.

 What other pets do you have?

 Make sure your adoption group understands the kinds of pets you have.
 I’ve heard it all: ferrets, cats, fish, birds.
 Many Greyhounds do well in homes with small animals, and most do well in homes with other dogs.
-Some however, don’t, so to make sure no horrible accidents occur, inform your rescue group.
+Some however, don’t, so to make sure no horrible accidents occur, inform your adoption group.

 If you’ve left dogs at the pound and abandoned cats at your last apartment, adoption groups are not going to trust you with a greyhound.
 If you’ve had extenuating circumstances explain it to the adoption volunteer and get some ideas on how you might handle the same situation with your greyhound.
-The rescue group is interested in the long-term health and safety of their greyhounds!
+The adoption group is interested in the long-term health and safety of their greyhounds!